How Many Acorns Riddle

 Hint:

-Post Your Conundrums Riddles Puns Below
+Post Your Conundrums Riddles Below

 Can you come up with a cool, funny or clever Conundrums Riddles of your own?
 Post it below (without the answer) to see if you can stump our users.